annamariebenzon-27/Machine-Learning-Exercises/README.md

 As a CEO whose main focus is growing the company and leading the team to the North Star, I primarily delegate programming tasks to our tech team.
 Hence, this repository also serves as my reviewer whenever I need to revisit my technical skills.

 *Please note that, although, I have put MIT license, but some or most codes are provided solution readily by the team running the courses, especially the file with "_Soln" in it.
-So please these learning materials responsibly and ethically*
+So please use these learning materials responsibly and ethically*